Alumni establish chemical engineering scholarship

 The Cains are part of the leadership team that worked to scale San Diego, California-based Ballast Point Brewery into an internationally recognized craft beer brand.
 When Ballast Point was sold for $1 billion, they felt the time was right to create a new scholarship for the program where their personal and professional journey began.

-Both enrolled at VCU in 1997, when the School of Engineering was a year old.
+Both enrolled at VCU in 1997, when the College of Engineering was a year old.
 There was a sense, says Nicholas Cain, that “something new and exciting was being created here.”

-“We watched the School of Engineering grow,” Julia Cain says.
+“We watched the College of Engineering grow,” Julia Cain says.
 “We saw what it looks like when something is being built, so doing that with a company was not all that different.”

 The Cains hope the scholarship will be awarded to students who excel academically but are also excited by the application side of engineering.
 “You take chemistry as a science and it’s cool,” Julia Cain says.
 “Then you get to chemical engineering and see how it applies to the world at large.”